Clouz/PDFUnisci/README.md

 # PDFUnisci
-Merge and split PDF with a simple right click
+Merge and split PDF with a simple right click using itextsharp